daniel-wrench/sf_gap_analysis/README.md

 5. **Perform the correction on the test set, file by file**

-    And also calculates the slopes and correlation scales from all the SF estimates.
-Before this, they had only been calculated for the true SF back in `1_compute_sfs.py`.
+    And also calculates the slopes, correlation scales, taylor scales from all the SF estimates.
+Before this, they had only been calculated for the true SF back in `1_compute_sfs.py` *(which is not strictly necessary any more, other than making preprocessing plots for interest)*.

     - NOTE ALSO DIFFERENT VERSIONS OF SF_FUNCS.LOAD_AND_CONCATENATE?
     - Cannot correct PSP right now, only Wind.
 This is due to file output paths: PSP has `psp/train,test`, Wind does not.